 In one embodiment, nozzle chamber 104 further includes a cavitation nozzle 122.
 Cavitation nozzle 122 is shown in further detail in FIG. 2.
-As shown in FIG. 2, cavitation nozzle 122 has a channel 202 through which high velocity liquid flows.
+As shown in FIG. 2, cavitation nozzle 122 has a channel 202 through which high velocity fluid flows.
 Cavitation nozzle 122 further includes an inner pin 204.
 In use, a hydrodynamic shadow is created in front of inner pin 204 that creates a pocket in which the flow is not continuous.
-Evaporation occurs in this pocket which creates cavitation bubbles in the liquid as it exits cavitation nozzle 122.
+Evaporation occurs in this pocket which creates cavitation bubbles in the fluid as it exits cavitation nozzle 122

 Cavitation nozzle 122, as shown in FIG. 1, is disposed adjacent second chamber 106.
-As such, as the slurry is passed through primary slurry nozzle 118 and into second chamber 106, the cavitation bubbles from the liquid exiting cavitation nozzle 122 implode and generate a local shock wave in second chamber 106.
+As such, as the slurry is passed through primary slurry nozzle 118 and into second chamber 106, the cavitation bubbles from the fluid exiting cavitation nozzle 122 implode and generate a local shock wave initiated from the center of each collapsing bubble in the whole volume of second chamber 106.
 The shock wave acts on the particles in the slurry and causes them to comminute further.
-As such, the particle size of the material entering second chamber via an inlet 124 is larger than the particle size as the particles exit second chamber 106 via an outlet 126.
+As such, the particle size of the material entering second chamber 106 via an inlet 124 is larger than the particle size as the particles exit second chamber 106 via an outlet 126.

 A secondary slurry nozzle 120 is disposed adjacent outlet 126 of second chamber 106.
 Secondary slurry nozzle 120 creates a second jet of slurry as it passes through the nozzle.
-In one embodiment, the diameter of secondary slurry nozzle 120 is within a range of 0.010-1 inch, and preferably within a range of 0.010-0.120 inches.
-Again, as discussed above with respect to primary slurry nozzle 118, the size of secondary slurry nozzle 120 is also related directly to the size of the high-pressure liquid jet nozzle 116.
+In one embodiment, the diameter of secondary slurry nozzle 120 is within a range of 0.010-1 inch, and preferably within a range of 0.010-0.250 inches.
+Again, as discussed above with respect to primary slurry nozzle 118, the size of secondary slurry nozzle 120 is also related directly to the size of the high-pressure fluid jet nozzle 116.

 Various embodiments of slurry nozzles are shown in FIGS. 9 and 10.
-In particular, FIG. 9 shows an embodiment of a slurry nozzle 902 that has an inlet 904 and an outlet 906, where diameter of inlet 904 is larger than the diameter of outlet 906.
+In particular, FIG. 9 shows an embodiment of a slurry nozzle 902 that has an inlet 904 and an outlet 906, where the diameter of inlet 904 is larger than the diameter of outlet 906.
 Further, an inner surface 910 of slurry nozzle 902 has sharp edges 908 that project slightly out from the inner surface.
 In this embodiment, sharp edges 908 are formed as rings and are disposed at intervals around inner surface 910 of slurry nozzle 902.
-As the particles travel through slurry nozzle 902, they hit one or more of the sharp edges 908, 60 which causes further comminution of the particles.
+As the particles travel 5 through slurry nozzle 902, they hit one or more of the sharp edges 908, which causes further comminution of the particles.